ggila/lib/hash_tables/hash_tables.md

 **Note**: Array size M must be greater than number of key-value paired

-Proposition: Under uniform hashing assumption, the average number of probes in a linear probing hash table of size M that contains N = a*M key is:
+**Proposition**: Under uniform hashing assumption, the average number of probes in a linear probing hash table of size M that contains N = a*M key is:
 * search hit: ~ 0.5 (1 + 1/(1-a))
 * search miss/insert: ~ 0.5 (1 + 1/(1-a)<sup>2</sup>)

 **Parameters**:

 * M too large: too many empty array entries
 * M too small: search time blows up
 * Typical choice: a = N/M ~ 0.5